luomus/mobile-vihko-app/README.md

 Add the Google Maps Geocoding API Key (ask from developers) into app.json, as a value to expo.android.config.googleMaps.apiKey but remember to not push it to Git!

-To create a test build, run `eas build --platform android --profile preview` for Android, or `eas build --platform ios --profile preview` for iOS.
+To create a test build, initialize the development variables to EAS by running `eas secret:push --scope project --env-file .env --force`.
+Then run `eas build --platform android --profile preview` for Android, or `eas build --platform ios --profile preview` for iOS.

-To create a production build, run `eas build --platform android --profile production` for Android, or `eas build --platform ios --profile production` for iOS.
+To create a production build, initialize the production variables to EAS by running `eas secret:push --scope project --env-file prod.env --force`.
+Then run `eas build --platform android --profile production` for Android, or `eas build --platform ios --profile production` for iOS.

 To release the app to Play Store, first run `eas submit --platform android` and then log into luomusict@gmail.com account on Google, and finally go to [Google Play Console](https://play.google.com/console) to add changelog and to publish the uploaded .aab file.